-43. In this sense, a carbon tax can replicate the market feature of an ETS by establishing emission limits or incorporating offsets as a complementary mechanism to reduce costs, thus implicitly facilitating emissions trading across sectors or jurisdictions.
-In fact, a carbon tax joined with an offset market is essentially equivalent to an ETS that allows for trading of permits across different sectors (and/or jurisdictions.
-The decision on the specific design features of a tax will ultimately depend on institutional and political context of the jurisdictions implementing the instrument.
-What is relevant for our purposes, is that a tax can have additional complementary features that allow for more cost efficiency, making it therefore comparable to the advantages of an ETS in terms of cost efficiency, but with potentially lower administrative costs.
-For this reason, carbon taxes with offset mechanisms can be easier to implement, especially in developing countries, while providing much of the same benefits as an ETS that allows for a secondary cross-sector market.
-For a summary of the basic design features of a carbon tax, and how they compare to an ETS, please refer to table 2.1.
+41. A tax can replicate the cost-effectiveness of ETS by establishing emission limits or incorporating offsets as a complementary mechanism to reduce costs, thus implicitly facilitating emissions trading across sectors or jurisdictions.
+The decision on the specific design features of a tax will ultimately depend on the institutional and political context of the jurisdictions implementing the instrument.
+What is relevant for our purposes is that a tax can have additional complementary features that allow for more cost-effectiveness, the main advantage of an ETS.

-2.2.3.
+2.3.3.
 Social cost of carbon emissions and the role of markets